bnray53/langtonsAnt/README.md

 - Place your starting point anywhere on the canvas.
 - Select cycle iteration speed with slider.
 - Hit the start button.
+- Adjust cycle iteration speed at any time during the simulation.
 - To reset the simulation hit the reset button.